 FINAL COMMENTS ON PERFORMANCE UPGRADES

-When considering performance upgrades, always have in mind your goals or what you wish to accomplish with the upgrades.
+When considering performance upgrades, always have in mind your goals or what you wish to accomplish with the upgrades - whether it's horsepower, suspension, control or handling.
 What end results do you seek with the upgrades?
 If you contact us, this will help us make the best recommendations to match your goals.
 Your budget and application will also narrow down the choices.

 Performance upgrades usually involves some compromise.
 Engine upgrades will usually affect your fuel economy.
 Suspension upgrades will usually sacrifice some ride quality.
 Brake upgrades can increase maintenance costs.
 Be prepared to 'compromise' when you upgrade for performance.